To Schedule an Appointment, Call Us Toll Free at 1.877.873.8208 or Email Us for a Prompt Response.

 If your application is approved at this stage, you will start receiving benefits in approximately 4-5 months.

-If your SSDI/SSI application is denied at the hearing stage, then two additional levels of appeal are possible: one appeal to the Appeals Council of the Social Security Administration.
+If your SSDI/SSI application is denied at the hearing stage, then two additional levels of appeal are possible.
+The first is an appeal to the Appeals Council of the Social Security Administration.
 The Council will look at all appeals, but may deny a request if it believes the decision was appropriate.
 If the Council disagrees with the prior decision, it will either decide your case itself or return it to an ALJ for review.

-If you did not have a lawyer’s help with your initial application — or if you are unhappy with the way your original lawyer handled your SSDI/SSI case, now is the time to contact the law firm of Jan Dils, Attorneys at Law.
+If you did not have a lawyer’s help with your initial application — or if you are unhappy with the way your original lawyer handled your SSDI/SSI case, now is the time to contact Jan Dils Attorneys at Law.
 For decades, our law firm has focused almost exclusively on helping clients get the government disability benefits they deserve — even after their applications for disability benefits have been denied.

 If you have questions about appealing the denial of your SSDI/SSI application, we encourage you to contact our office immediately to find our how we can help.
 Schedule a free initial appointment, either by phone or at one of our five West Virginia offices — in Parkersburg, Charleston, Logan, Huntington or Beckley – and Charlotte, North Carolina.
 Call 877.526.3457 or send us a message.